NextronSystems/broker-network-manual/requirements/network.rst

 All the components need to have a resolvable FQDN.

-Brokers facing the open internet need to be resolvable with a public FQDN and IP Address, so make sure to configure the necessary A-Records before setting up an external facing Broker.
+Brokers facing the open internet need to be resolvable with a public FQDN and IP Address, so make sure to configure the necessary A-Records before setting up an external facing Broker and/or Lobby.